Skip to contents

 Animate with ggWebGL

 When ggWebGL 0.4.0 or later is installed, any of these simulations can be handed to the optional adapter for timeline animation.
+Current boids are larger than trail points, recent history is faint, and velocity vectors inherit species colours unless a fixed or role-based vector colour policy is requested.

 if (requireNamespace("ggWebGL", quietly = TRUE) &&